Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/render_settings/bloom.rst

 Bloom
 *****

 Bloom is a post-process effect that diffuses very bright pixels.
-This mimics what happens inside a real camera.
+This mimics lens artifacts of real cameras.

 This allows a better sense of what the actual intensities of the pixels are.